 “All accounts on such potentially accessible devices are scanned, and the malware tries to penetrate into the administrator and other user accounts with brute force.
 If the hack is successful, Emotet delivers a payload to the machine in the form of a service.exe file and creates a Windows Defender System Service for secure establishing in the system”, – report experts of Binary Defense.

-To infect other devices via Wi-Fi, the Trojan, among other things, uses the worm.exe binary, the studied sample of which dated April 2018.
+To infect other devices via Wi-Fi, the Trojan, among other things, uses the worm.exe binary, the studied sample of which is dated April 2018.
 It contained the hard-coded IP address of the management server previously seen in connection with Emotet.
 Experts suggest that malware used Wi-Fi distribution and went unnoticed for almost two years.

-Researchers believe that this may be partially be explained by the fact that this binary is rarely used.
+Researchers believe that this may be partially explained by the fact that this binary is rarely used.
 Therefore, specialists for the first time discovered it on January 23, 2020, although Binary Defense closely watched the actions of Emotet from August 2019, when the malware restored activity after the break.

 “It is likely that the worm component is not used at all if the malware knows that it is dealing with a virtual machine or working in a sandbox”, – say Binary Defense engineers.